John Richards (Salem witch trials): Witch trials

 In 1692 Sir William Phips arrived in the colony bearing the new charter for the Province of Massachusetts Bay, and a commission as governor.
 Phips' arrival occurred during the height of a witchcraft scare in the Salem area of Essex County.
 Phips created a Special Court of Oyer and Terminer, to which Richards was appointed.
 This court oversaw the conviction and execution of nineteen individuals in the infamous Salem witch trials.

 When the Superior Court of Judicature was formed as the province's high court, Richards was also appointed to it.
 This court disposed of a great many more witchcraft cases, acquitting many; its witchcraft-related convictions in 1693 were vacated by Governor Phips.

 Death

-He died, reportedly from a fit of apoplexy, in Boston on April 2, 1694.
-He had married Ann Winthrop, the widowed daughter-in-law of founder John Winthrop; they had no children.
+Chief Justice Samuel Sewall wrote in his diary that Richards died in Boston on April 2, 1694 reportedly from a fit of apoplexy.
+Sewall mentioned that his death came "suddenly and unexpectedly" at the age of 50.
+If true, this given age would mean that Richard's was born after 1630.